redhat-developer/service-binding-operator/README.md

 * Backing Service Operator

-A Backing Service Operator that is "bind-able," in other words a Backing Service Operator that exposes binding information in secrets, config maps,status, and/or spec attributes.
+A Backing Service Operator that is "bind-able," in other words a Backing Service Operator that exposes binding information in secrets, config maps, status, and/or spec attributes.
 The Backing Service Operator may represent a database or other services required by applications.
 We'll use [postgresql-operator](https://github.com/baijum/postgresql-operator) to demonstrate a sample use case.

-#### Install the Service Binding Operator using and `OperatorSource`:
+#### Install the Service Binding Operator using an `OperatorSource`

 Apply the following `OperatorSource`: